Skip navigation links

 Nichols-Nelson Hybrid Model

-The HYBRID keyword may be used with either the SST or the Chien k-ε model to specify use of the Nichols-Nelson hybrid RANS/LES turbulence model [Nichols, R. H., and Nelson, C. C. (2003) "Applications of RANS/LES Turbulence Models," AIAA Paper 2003-1803].
+The HYBRID keyword option may be used with either the BSL, SST, or structured grid k-ε models to specify use of the Nichols-Nelson hybrid RANS/LES turbulence model.

 ver A flag indicating the version of the model to be used.